 “They try to use their platform as a way to change the world,” Smeeton says.
 “They basically told us, ‘We don’t know where this relationship is going to go, but we’d like to get it started.’
 And we said, ‘Let’s throw a block party.’”

 On Sunday, September 30, both the Taharka and Ben & Jerry’s trucks will post up at the YNot Lot in Station North to host an epic ice cream social from noon to 5 p.m.
-Aside from offering free scoops to the public, the block party will feature eats from BrickNFire Pizza, live music and DJ entertainment, and couch Q&A sessions with local leaders addressing politics and culture.
+Aside from offering free scoops to the public, the block party will feature eats from BrickNFire Pizza, live entertainment—headliners will include rapper DDm and hip-hop queen Martina Lynch—and couch Q&A sessions with local leaders addressing politics and culture.

 Joining the conversation will be Ben & Jerry’s co-founder Ben Cohen, who is making his way into town for the event.
 Smeeton says there is a possibility that Cohen’s partner, Jerry Greenfield, will also attend.